VictoriaMetrics/VictoriaMetrics/docs/data-ingestion/Proxmox.md

 Currently PVE and PBS only support using an Authorization Token for authentication and does not support basic auth or a username and password.

 ## Proxmox Virtual Environment (PVE)
-If want help Sending your data to Managed VictoriaMetrics check out [our blog](https://victoriametrics.com/blog/proxmox-monitoring-with-dbaas/).
+If want help Sending your data to VictoriaMetrics Cloud check out [our blog](https://victoriametrics.com/blog/proxmox-monitoring-with-dbaas/).

 1. Login to PVE as an administrator
 2. Go to DataCenter > MetricServer > Add > InfluxDB